Ti-tanium/Texas-DPS-Appointment-Assistant/README.md

 # Texas-DPS-Appointment-Assistant
 A simple python script help you get an earlier appointment

-Only available for driver's license appointment
+Only available for driver's license appointment in Texas.

 requirements: python3 installed.